mininet-wifi/mininet-wifi.github.io/_pages/part2.md

 ## Multiple Wireless Network Interfaces

 Wireless nodes can have multiple wireless interfaces.
-The parameter wlans allows you to add many interfaces on a single node.
+The wlans parameter allows you to add many interfaces on a single node.
 For example, let’s take the code below:
 ```
-sta1 = net.addStation( 'sta1', wlans=2)
+sta1 = net.addStation('sta1', wlans=2)
 ```

 wlans=2 means that two wireless interfaces will be creted for sta1.
 APs can have multiple wireless interfaces as well, however, they deserve a particular attention.
 For example, let’s take the code below: